Djama1GIT/CPSD/README.md

 ## 7. Object Persistence <a name="object-persistence"></a>
 This lab focused on persisting objects in Java.
 I learned how to write objects to a file and read them back using serialization and deserialization techniques.

-## 8. Running Program with "Run" Interface <a name="running-program-with-run-interface"></a>
+## 8. Program "Run" Interface <a name="running-program-with-run-interface"></a>
-In this lab, I developed a program with a "Run" interface.
-This interface allows users to execute the program with a single click or command, making it more user-friendly.
+In this lab, I developed a program "Run" with interface.
+This is a program for calculating runner statistics.